Bachelor of Business Administration Entrepreneurship

 Have you always dreamed of running your own business but weren’t sure where to start?
-Earning a Bachelor’s in Business Administration (BBA) with a concentration in Entrepreneurship can help you gain the background and confidence to build your very own business.
+Earning an online Bachelor’s in Business Administration (BBA) with a concentration in entrepreneurship can help you gain the background and confidence to build your very own business.

 - Program details

 Our BBA in entrepreneurship program starts with the basics of entrepreneurship, then applies critical thinking and decision-making skills to real-world scenarios to help you get closer to making your business dreams a reality.